-Agencies who want an edge in 2017 should consider new ways to stand out, differentiate and delight their prospects and future clients.
+Agencies who want an edge should consider new ways to stand out, differentiate and delight their prospects and future clients.
 In a previous post, Hold onto your clients.
 Unleash your new business hounds; I covered the historic competition expected next year.
 As you plot your strategies to take advantage of the change ahead you know that the best way to engage marketers searching for new solutions is through the things that are of utmost importance to them as they take on the new year.
 If you read the post, you know the issues that are driving marketers to seek new agency resources.
 You also know what the latest trends are that shape the marketing landscape.
 Given these issues, what can your organization do to get the attention of these restless marketers?
 How can you get a conversation started and change the game in your favor?
 Come on agencies.
 Let’s get creative!

 Video – the hottest piece of content today